 I don't want to be a bad employee.
 I do better on some days than others.
 I want to be incredibly productive, because as much as I hate capitalism, I have a work ethic and I want to achieve it.
 On days when I can't get myself to do hardly anything at work, I feel terrible because I WANT TO DO MY JOB.
 I DON'T LIKE BEING THIS WAY.
 I DON'T LIKE BEING A LAYABOUT.
 BUT I CAN'T CONTROL IT.

 I want to come to work and put my head down and power through the day and feel accomplished even if all I did was labor for someone elses profits because that is better than finishing the day with absolutely nothing to show for it for anyone.

-There are treatments, but most of them are terrible, the side effects are terrible and unpredictable, and the politics are muddied as hell because of the godforsaken DEA.
+There are treatments, as in drugs, but they aren't very consistent ones and the politics are muddied as hell because of the godforsaken DEA.

 The other drugs are, for the most part, bullshit.
 I was on Strattera for a while, which had no effect and made me sink into a deep black hole of existential despair every night until I started refusing to take it.
 I've heard much the same story with the other non-stimulant meds.

 And on top of that there's the "zombie problem."
 The stimulant drugs work great - on some people.
 Others get turned into zombies, barely able to take care of themselves and drained of personality.
 Usually this happens when they're children, and the parents and doctor deny it's happening for long enough to cause trauma.
 Then that person goes on to distrust the drugs forever, and who can blame them?